Tasty magic happens in your kitchen. And sometimes, a little of that magic is left behind. Only it's not so tasty. More like stinky. And sticky. Yuck.

 Appliance knobs do well with a good soapy soak, then scrubbing with a brush and baking soda.

-Cleaning the on your fridge and dishwasher with simple soap and water will help them last longer and keep tight seals.
+Cleaning the on your fridge and dishwasher with simple soap and water will help them last longer and keep seals tight.

 #2 Organizing by Zones

-Reorganize your kitchen to create zones for all your kitchen tasks, recommends Alyssa Trosclair, a professional organizer with Centsibly Organized.
+Reorganize your kitchen to create zones for all your kitchen tasks, recommends Alyssa Trosclair, a professional organizer with Emend.

 Think about everything you do in your kitchen from food prep to washing pots to brewing coffee.